Cryptic Cabinet

 - [Scene](https://developers.meta.com/horizon/documentation/unity/unity-scene-overview/): Leverage Mixed Reality Utility Kit on top of the Scene API to quickly index and query an up-to-date representation of the physical world that you can use to support mixed reality.
 Scene enables Cryptic Cabinet to support dynamic interactions between users, virtual objects, and their physical space.

 - [Passthrough](https://developers.meta.com/horizon/documentation/unity/unity-passthrough/): See your physical space in full, rich color.
-Passthrough API provides a real-time and perceptually comfortable 3D visualization of the physical world in the Meta Quest headsets so users can see and navigate their surroundings.
+Passthrough API provides a real-time and perceptually comfortable 3D visualization of the physical world in Meta Quest headsets so users can see and navigate their surroundings.

 - [Shared Spatial Anchors](https://developers.meta.com/horizon/documentation/unity/unity-shared-spatial-anchors/): Create local multiplayer experiences for users in the same room.
 Shared Spatial Anchors enables a shared, world-locked frame of reference for many users playing Cryptic Cabinet together.